What Is Bird Nesting in MIG Welding?

 Using a partial spool can tighten curls and increase binding risk, while the wrong roller type may lead to slippage and nesting issues.

-Identifying Bird Nesting Issues and How to Fix Them?
+How to Identify Bird Nesting Issues and Fix Them

 Simple Fixes to Stop Bird Nesting